Philippe Maze-Sencier, Managing Director, manages our McLarty Europe office in Brussels.

 Before joining EADS, he worked for a major international public affairs firm’s French office; for the office of the United Nations High Commissioner for Human Rights in Geneva; at the delegation of the European Commission in Washington, DC; and for the spirits division of the French luxury group LVMH in France and Germany.

 Mr. Maze-Sencier holds a master of science in foreign service from Georgetown University and a master of arts in law (Cantab) from Cambridge University.
 During the course of his studies, he spent one year at the University of Bonn in Germany as a Konrad Adenauer fellow.
 He is fluent in French, English, and German.
-A graduate of the Staff Military School in Paris and the Military Intelligence School in Strasbourg, he is a Lieutenant-Colonel in the French army reserves and has served multiple deployments in Africa and the Middle East.
+A graduate of the Staff Military School in Paris, he is an officer in the French army reserves.